ShreyBiswas/Windows-Context-Switcher/README.md

 ### Setting Up
 1. Clone this repository into any directory (preferably one you can easily access)
-2. Edit meta/config.txt, replacing the APPDATA_PATH placeholder with your specific version.
-If needed, you can also replace MS_APPS_PATH and PWA_PATH, and set the OBSIDIAN flag to True or False depending on your needs.
+2. Edit meta/config.txt, replacing the APPDATA_PATH and START_MENU_PATH placeholders with your specific version.
+If needed, you can also replace MS_APPS_PATH, and set the OBSIDIAN flag to True or False depending on your needs.
-3. If any of your app's .exe files aren't in the APPDATA_PATH folder, then add their .exe path to meta/exceptions.txt.
+3. If any of your app's .lnk files aren't in START_MENU_PATH, and their .exe files aren't in APPDATA_PATH, then add their .exe path to meta/exceptions.txt.
 Take care to only capitalise the first letter of the filename, and make all others lowercase (this may be fixed in a later release).
 I've included Zotero as an example.

 ### Creating Contexts
 Run _generate_bat.bat (or generate_bat.py directly if you like) and follow the provided instructions.